SumiSastri/dev-blogs/docs/data-infrastructures/part1-types-of-data-infrastructures.md

 _2014 - serverless uptake higher with end users:_

 - function as a service (FaaS) normalised with enterprise level projects
-- hybrid systems - on-prem & cloud still in existence
+- hybrid systems - on-prem and cloud still in existence
 - no complete move to cloud though progression from on-prem to cloud rapid

 ## What are IaaS, PaaS, SaaS and DaaS